Fidelity Bonds

 Healthcare professionals work with patients during their most vulnerable times.
 If a patient is taken advantage of by an employee, a fidelity bond would protect your organization.

-For example, if a home healthcare aide steals a laptop from a patient during their visit, a fidelity bond would compensate the client for this loss.
+For example, if a home healthcare aide steals a laptop from a patient during their visit, a fidelity bond would compensate the patient for their loss.

 Cleaning professionals

-Cleaning professionals are given access to spaces with valuable information or goods.
-If an employee takes advantage of the client's trust and steals something, a fidelity bond would compensate your client.
+Cleaning professionals and janitorial services are given access to spaces with valuable information and goods.
+If an employee takes advantage of the client's trust and steals an item, a fidelity bond would compensate the client.

 Management consultants

-For instance, a consultant who handles a company's 401(k) illegally transfers money from the plan to their personal bank account.
+For instance, a consultant who handles a company's 401(k) illegally transfers money from it to their personal bank account.
 An ERISA bond would reimburse the plan's beneficiaries for the loss.

 What do fidelity bonds not cover?